 - Chapter 9 bankruptcy is a little bit more obscure, and most people will have never heard of it.
 It’s a type of bankruptcy designed specifically for municipalities, allowing them to reorganize their debts.
 For example, the city of Detroit, MI filed for Chapter 9 bankruptcy in 2013.

 - Chapter 11 bankruptcy is usually filed by businesses.
 It allows them to continue functioning while they reorganize their debt.

-- Chapter 15 bankruptcy is designed to provide cooperation between U.S. courts and foreign courts in regards to international bankruptcies.
+- Chapter 15 bankruptcy is designed to provide cooperation between U.S. courts and foreign courts in regard to international bankruptcies.
 It also reduces the risk for stakeholders and creditors of international corporations.

 Chapter 7 bankruptcy and Chapter 11 bankruptcy are by far the most common, but it’s still very important that you consult with legal aid before making a decision about your bankruptcy status.
-At the law firm of Groce and DeArmon, we can help you make an informed decision about the repayment of your debt so you can feel confident that you are doing what is best for yourself and your family.
-Please call our bankruptcy lawyer today to schedule a consultation.
+At the law firm of Groce & DeArmon, we can help you make an informed decision about the repayment of your debt so you can feel confident that you are doing what is best for yourself and your family.
+Please call our bankruptcy lawyer at (417) 862-3706 to schedule a consultation.